Stocks & DAFs

 What could be better than helping provide food and resources for those in need, while also making a smart financial decision?
 By donating appreciated stock you’ve owned for more than a year, you can reap great tax advantages.

 Directly transferring appreciated stock to Second Harvest, instead of selling it yourself first, allows you to avoid paying capital gains tax.
 Plus, you may be entitled to a significant tax deduction.

-If you are 70 ½ or older, you may make gifts directly from your IRA required minimum distribution to Second Harvest without having to pay income taxes on that money.
+If you are 70 ½ or older, you may make gifts directly from your IRA to Second Harvest without having to pay income taxes on that money.

 Second Harvest accepts the following transfer methods for gifts of securities:

-Please contact your tax advisor to determine your personal tax benefits.
-For further information about donating stocks or DAF funds to Second Harvest, contact Marian Eidson, Director of Donor Relationships, 615-627-1564.
+Please contact your tax adviser to determine your personal tax benefits.
+For further information about donating stocks or donor-advised funds to Second Harvest, contact Marian Eidson, Director of Donor Relationships, by phone 615-627-1564 or email.